-During the years ended June 30, 2018 and 2017 and the subsequent interim period through September 28, 2018, neither Management, the Fund, nor anyone on its behalf, consulted PwC regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the financial statements of the Fund, and no written report or oral advice was provided to the Fund by PwC that PwC concluded was an important factor considered by the Fund in reaching a decision as to any accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(v) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).
+During the years ended September 30, 2017 and 2016 and the subsequent interim period through September 28, 2018, neither Management, the Fund, nor anyone on its behalf, consulted PwC regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the financial statements of the Fund, and no written report or oral advice was provided to the Fund by PwC that PwC concluded was an important factor considered by the Fund in reaching a decision as to any accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).

 The Fund provided KPMG and PwC with a copy of the disclosure it is making in response to Item 304(a) of Regulation S-K and requested that KPMG and PwC furnish the Fund with letters addressed to the SEC, pursuant to Item 304(a) containing any new information, clarification of the Fund's expression of its view, or the respects in which it does not agree with the statements made by the Fund in response to Item 304(a).
-A copy of KPMG's letter dated March 1, 2019 was filed as an exhibit to the Fund's N-CSRS filed on March 8, 2019.
+Copies of such letters, if available, were filed as an exhibit in the Highland Funds II amended Form N-CSR on March 11, 2019.

-Representatives of PwC will not be present at the Annual Meeting, but PwC has been given the opportunity to make a statement if they desire to do so and will be available should any matter arise requiring their presence.
+Representatives of PwC will not be present at the Annual Meeting, but have been given the opportunity to make a statement if they desire to do so and will be available should any matter arise requiring their presence.